Selank: Clinical trials

-In clinical trials, the drug has shown to provide a sustained nootropic and anxiolytic effect which is useful for the treatment of generalized anxiety disorder (GAD).
-Selank has an advantage over traditional anxiety treatments, such as benzodiazepines, as it has no sedating or negative cognitive side effects and no associated addiction or withdrawal problems.
+In clinical studies, Selank has been investigated for its potential effects on cognitive function and anxiety.
+It has also been compared with traditional anxiolytic drugs such as benzodiazepines and barbiturates.

 Selank is closely related to another nootropic drug, Semax, also developed by the Institute of Molecular Genetics in Russia.
 This drug is currently available in Russian and Ukrainian pharmacies.

 As with all lyophilized peptides, it needs refrigeration to remain stable within sterile water solutions, such as bacteriostatic water concentrations.